puffinrocks/puffin/CONTRIBUTING.md

 The easiest way is via Docker Machine [in the cloud](https://docs.docker.com/machine/get-started-cloud/) or on [your own server](http://loomchild.net/2015/09/20/your-own-docker-machine/).

-Next you need to run Puffin on it.
-Follow the instructions in [README](README.md#Using-Docker).
+Next you need to run Puffin.
+To do that follow the instructions in [README](README.md#using-docker).
 For security reasons make sure to change the SECRET_KEY.
 Keep in mind the software is in early alpha development stage, so it should be used for experimentation only.